kubernetes/enhancements/keps/sig-apps/4026-job-creation-timestamp-annotation/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
-If the feature gate is disabled, the CronJob controller will not add the creation timestamp as an annotation.
+If the feature gate is disabled, the CronJob controller will not add the scheduled timestamp as an annotation.

 ###### What happens if we reenable the feature if it was previously rolled back?

-The CronJob controller will begin adding the creation timestamp as an annotation to jobs created while the feature is enabled, and existing jobs will be unaffected.
+The CronJob controller will begin adding the scheduled timestamp as an annotation to jobs created while the feature is enabled, and existing jobs will be unaffected.

 ###### Are there any tests for feature enablement/disablement?